setlog/tus-example/README.md

 _MetaData_ is empty, but we can use it to our benefit.
 We don't normally want to lose the original name of the file or the identity of user who has uploaded the file. _Metadata_ comes to our help where we can inject additional information and store it schemeless as we please.

-Apart from a lot of different flags the structure _tus.Config{}_ offers a way to implement callback functions. _PreUploadCreateCallback_ is called before an upload starts and an appropriate place to create the _MetaData_:
+Apart from a lot of different flags the structure _tus.Config{}_ offers a way to implement callback functions. _PreUploadCreateCallback_ is called before an upload starts and it is an appropriate place to create the _MetaData_:

 ```go
 handler, err := tusd.NewHandler(tusd.Config{